Taob-arch/Portal-2-External-Modding-Guide/readme.md

 Getting onto the real implementation of portal 2 chaos: the Direct memory hacking method.

-this decumentation should go through basic game hacking ideas and implementations, such as offsets, how to find them, and how to use them, accessing memory of the game, and hooking into the game externally.
+this documentation should go through basic game hacking ideas and implementations, such as offsets, how to find them, and how to use them, accessing memory of the game, and hooking into the game externally.

 a majority of this code will be ripped from my previous adventure into the cs:go cheat development scene.